opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To add a column:**

-    Load or create some content for the xsheet column: it will be automatically displayed in the stage.
+    Load or create some content for the xsheet column (timeline layer): it will be automatically displayed in the Stage.

 .. tip:: **To add a pegbar:**

     Do one of the following:

-    - Click the New Pegbar button (|pegbar|) in the bottom bar of the stage window.
+    - Click the New Pegbar button (|pegbar|) in the bottom bar of the Stage window.

-    - Right-click in the stage and choose New Pegbar from the menu that opens.
+    - Right-click in the Stage and choose New Pegbar from the menu that opens.

 .. tip:: **To add a camera:**